dimailn/vrf/README.md

 ## Access to the resource

-The form passes a reactive context to all child components (using the Provide / Inject API), so any descendant of the form (not even direct) can receive this data.
-This allows you to break complex forms into parts, but without the need, it is better not to use this opportunity and try to keep the entire form in one file.
+The form passes a reactive context to all child components (using the Provide / Inject API), so any descendant of that form (not even direct) can receive this data.
+This allows you to break complex forms into several parts, however, in most cases it is recommended to keep the form in one file.

 There are several ways to access the resource: